peterdri/ece-communications-labs/_ece350/lab1/part1.md

     ![part1_modulated_prbs_square_fft.png](./figures/part1_modulated_prbs_square_fft.png)<br>
     __*Modulated carrier spectrum for a PRBS with square shape AM signal*__

-{% include alert.html title="Deliverable Question 2" content="Why are the peaks of the modulated signal (shown above in red) not all the same value (a theoretical value of 2)?" %}
+{% include alert.html title="Deliverable Question 2" class="info" content="Why are the peaks of the modulated signal (shown above in red) not all the same value (a theoretical value of 2)?" %}

 At this point, you should have: